When is a permit required?

 Approval is given on the basis of electrical rating only.
 The approval is not an endorsement of the safety, reliability, or suitability of the appliance for the expressed/ implied purposes by the manufacturer.

 You need to ensure that electrical rating of appliances corresponds to the electrical rating stated in its catalogue/ brochure that you submitted to HDB for approval.
 The approval can be revoked if a difference is discovered.

 - For newly completed blocks, approved electrical work must be completed within 3 months from the date of the permit

 - For existing blocks, the approved work must be completed within 1 month from the date of the permit

 - No work is to be carried out before 8am or after 6pm

 - Noisy work, such as cutting of tiles, demolition of walls, removing wall/ floor finishes, etc. should only be carried out on weekdays between 9am to 5pm

 - Noisy works cannot be carried out on Saturdays, Sundays or Public Holidays

-- Only 2 HDB Approved Hand-held Power Tools or their approved equivalents are allowed to be used at a given time
+- Only 2 HDB Approved Hand-held Power Tools (PDF, 38KB) or their approved equivalents are allowed to be used at a given time

 - You must supervise all electrical work and ensure that the electrical installation/ air-conditioner are installed by an Energy Market Authority (EMA) licenced contractor or Building and Construction Authority (BCA) trained air-conditioner contractor respectively